-When the IRS decides that you have unpaid federal taxes, it may bring out a Tax Lien against you.
-If you have not paid an outstanding amount of tax annually each April, you can expect this process to begin pretty swiftly.
-This includes the amount that you are alleged to owe, as well as any additional costs, penalties and interests that have accrued.
+When the IRS decides you have unpaid federal taxes, it may bring a Tax Lien against you.
+If you have not paid an outstanding amount of tax annually each April, you can expect this process to begin swiftly.
+This includes the amount you are alleged to owe and any additional costs, penalties, and interests that have accrued.
 A tax lien means that:

 - The government has a legal claim to your property to resolve an outstanding debt

-- It can be enforced against an individual, or a business
+- The IRS can enforce it against an individual or a business

-- The tax lien will stay in place until such time as you have paid off the full amount owed plus any additional charges and interest, or the statute of limitations expires on the debt
+- The tax lien will stay in place until you have paid off the total amount owed plus any additional charges and interest, or the statute of limitations expires on the debt.

 - If you meet the requirements of the IRS Fresh Start Initiative, you may be able to have the Lien removed